oxedions/banquise/doc/docs/standard_installation/before_installation.md

 ![Reference infrastructure](img/1.svg)

-And by then modifying files step by step to move it to the following infrastructure:
+And modify files step by step to move it to the following infrastructure:

 - 1 x external saltmaster
 - 1 x management with an external access as gateway